Lipotrophidae

 The Lipotrophidae are a family of parasitic alveolates in the phylum Apicomplexa.
 Species in this family infect insects (Diptera, Lepidoptera, Coleoptera and Hymenoptera).

 History

-This family was created by Grasse in 1953.
+This family was described by Grasse in 1953.

 Taxonomy

 Six genera are currently recognised in this family.

 Lifecycle

 Merogony generally occurs by budding from surface of meront to form uniformly sized merozoites.
 The gametes are similar (isogametes) and fuse to form navicular oocysts which have pronounced polar thickenings.
 The oocysts contain eight (rarely four) sporozoites.